kondanna/slackerethos/content/about.md

 It took me a long time to realize not all work is drudgery, and not all effort is unpleasant.

-What a luxury it is to be working for fun, instead of working to survive.
+Is there a higher luxury than to be able to work for satisfaction, rather than for survival? #Goals, amirite?

 The type of work I'm focused on is content creation.
 It's free, satisfying, and I can do it at my own pace.

-4. Learning to **enjoy the mundane moments**.
+4. **Not taking things too seriously**, because life is not one magical moment after another, and it's unhealthy to expect it to be.

+This world is inherently unstable and insecure - one day our bodies will break down, our achievements will be forgotten, our loved ones will have departed.

+That's a bummer, but it's all the more reason to maintain a lighthearted and unserious attitude.
-Much of our time is spent doing mundane and unavoidable tasks, like waiting in traffic or doing the laundry.

-Instead of being in a rush, we can radiate feelings of friendliness into the present moment.
+As for the mundane and boring moments (like when sitting in traffic or doing the dishes), instead of being in a rush, we can radiate feelings of friendliness into the present moment.

-I'm not a very spiritual person (whatever that means), but I believe we humans have the ability to generate and sustain feelings of joy and peace, even in the face of boredom and discomfort.

 ---

+On this blog I will further expand on these points, as well as share tips, insights, and updates on what I'm up to.

 The idea is to have very low expenses, more than enough money, and time to work on fun projects - all the while loving everything else in between.